hashicorp/terraform/website/docs/configuration/functions/templatefile.html.md

 The "vars" argument must be a map.
 Within the template file, each of the keys in the map is available as a variable for interpolation.
 The template may also use any other function available in the Terraform language, except that recursive calls to `templatefile` are not permitted.
+Variable names must each start with a letter, followed by zero or more letters, digits, or underscores.

 Strings in the Terraform language are sequences of Unicode characters, so this function will interpret the file contents as UTF-8 encoded text and